School starts at 7:40am, dismissed at 2:40pm.

 Emergency closings are also posted on the home page of the Portage Public Schools website at https://portageps.org or by calling the School Closing Hotline 323-6800.

 The turn-a-round in front of our building works very well “if” drivers do not park in this area.
 Thank you for helping us to have a safe flow of traffic in front of our building.

 Volunteers will need a background check and thus will be required to submit this form to our office.

 Voluntary Student Accident Insurance Program

 During this school year the Portage Board of Education made available a voluntary student accident insurance program.
 Since the District has made this insurance available, an increasing number of parents/guardians have been taking advantage of this inexpensive policy.
 This fact dictates that as a community service, we will continue to offer this voluntary insurance.
 The District offers this program because of trends in rising family health and dental insurance costs, increased deductibles, and co-payments.
 Furthermore, in an attempt to limit the Districts’ rising insurance costs, this program provides an alternative for claims due to accidental injuries that unfortunately occur on our property.
 This is the case for both during and after school hours.
 The plan described in the brochure you’ll receive in the fall has been designed to respond to diverse family insurance needs.
 Coverage provided can help decrease the burden of unexpected medical and dental expenses, including those left unpaid due to family insurance deductibles and co-payments.
 As it relates to middle and high school interscholastic athletics, this voluntary insurance plan also provides coverage for all sports except grades 9 through 12 tackle football.
 In that the District requires athletic insurance, you should consider this policy for the coverage it will provide you and your child.
 A separate policy for high school interscholastic football is also made available before practice begins in August.
-Please watch for the enrollment forms at the start of the next school year.
+Information is available at www.portageps.org.